contentstack/json-rte-serializer/README.md

 By default, the JSON Rich Text Editor field supports limited HTML tags within the editor.
 Due to this, the JSON RTE Serializer tool is not able to recognize each and every standard HTML tag.

-To help the editor recognize and process additional tags that are commonly used across HTML, you can use the automatic conversion option with the JSON RTE Serializer tool.
+To help the JSON RTE Serializer recognize and process additional tags that are commonly used across HTML, you can use the automatic conversion option.
 When using this option, you need to pass the `allowNonStandardTags: true` parameter within the `jsonToHtml` or `htmlToJson` method to manipulate the working of the JSON RTE Serializer package as per your requirements.
 When you pass this parameter, it customizes your JSON RTE Serializer code to allow the support for all standard HTML-recognized tags or element types in the JSON Rich Text Editor field.

 ### Convert JSON to HTML